Marguerite Scypion: Renewal of suits

-In December 1824, the Missouri General Assembly passed a law providing for enslaved persons to have the legal standing as "free poor persons" to sue for freedom and protecting them through the process.
+In December 1824, the Missouri General Assembly passed a law providing for enslaved persons to have the legal standing as "free poor persons" to sue for freedom and protect them through the process.
 It provided that when the court agreed there was a basis for the freedom suit, it would assign counsel, who would institute an action for "trespass, assault and battery, and false imprisonment" against the master.
-The Scypion descendants filed several suits before their cases were settled, but only the chief ones will be covered here.
+The Scypion descendants filed several suits before settling their cases, but only the chief ones will be covered here.

-In 1825 Marguerite Scypion renewed her case and sued as a free woman of color, with Pierre Barribeau acting as "next friend" for legal standing in the freedom suit.
-By this time she had been sold to Pierre Chouteau, Sr., and she filed against him in the St. Louis Circuit Court.
+In 1825, Marguerite Scypion renewed her case and sued as a free woman of color, with Pierre Barribeau acting as "next friend" for legal standing in the freedom suit.
+By this time, she had been sold to Pierre Chouteau, Sr., and she filed against him in the St. Louis Circuit Court.
 The court assigned the following attorneys: Farris, Hamilton Rowan Gamble (future chief justice of the State Supreme Court and governor of the state), and Isaac McGirk.
 (His brother Mathias McGirk became a justice of the State Supreme Court in the 1820s).

 In this suit, Marguerite accused Chouteau of assault and false imprisonment for his continuing to hold her and her children in slavery.
-She sued for $500 in damages as a free woman of color, based on the illegal enslavement of her mother, who was of Natchez maternal ancestry.
-Although the judgment and appeal to the Missouri Supreme Court at first went against Marguerite and her sisters, the case was reviewed in 1834 and a new trial was ordered.
+She sued for $500 in damages as a free woman of color based on the illegal enslavement of her mother, who was of Natchez maternal ancestry.
+Although the judgment and appeal to the Missouri Supreme Court initially went against Marguerite and her sisters, the case was reviewed in 1834, and a new trial was ordered.

 Because of the political and economic prominence of the extended Chouteau family in St. Louis, Marguerite's attorneys requested a change of venue, which the court granted.
-The case of Celeste and her children against the Chevaliers, and that of Catiche's surviving children against the Chauvins, were rolled into the suit so that all were decided at once.
+The case of Celeste and her children against the Chevaliers and Catiche's surviving children against the Chauvins were rolled into the suit so that all were decided at once.
 The venue was set first for St. Charles County and then moved to Jefferson County before the case finally came to trial on November 8, 1836.
 Once the jury heard the case, they decided unanimously in favor of the Scypion descendants, a decision that withstood appeals up to the State Supreme Court and the US Supreme Court in 1838.
-All the descendants of Marie Jean Scypion were freed by this decision, and the case was considered to officially end Indian slavery in Missouri.
+All the descendants of Marie Jean Scypion were freed by this decision, and the case was considered to end Indian slavery in Missouri officially.